There is no such thing as an average human being. If you have a normal brain, you are superior.

 Through his books and lectures, Dr. Carson eagerly shares the story of his success with young people.
 In his own words: “You do have the possibility of controlling your own destiny if you are willing to put in the appropriate amount of time and effort.”
 Or, as he tells young people everywhere, “Think Big.”

-(Dr. Benjamin S. Carson was first interviewed by the American Academy of Achievement on June 29, 1996 in Sun Valley, Idaho, and again on June 7, 2002 in Dublin, Ireland.
+(Dr. Benjamin S. Carson was interviewed twice by the Academy of Achievement — on June 29, 1996, at the Achievement Summit in Sun Valley, Idaho, and on June 7, 2002, at the Summit in Dublin, Ireland.
 The following transcript draws on both interviews.)

 People often speak of brain surgery as the epitome of something difficult and hard to achieve.
 When did you first have a notion that you actually wanted to do this?